PerttiKala/Sailio_public/java_proj/README.md

 This application was a school project for Software Design -course and was made in a group of four.
 I was responsible for following parts:
-    -Made class diagrams
+1. Made class diagrams
-    -Wrote sections (to the Documentation): Self-evaluation (partially), Description of components, Thrid-party components, Potential issues
+2. Wrote sections (to the Documentation): Self-evaluation (partially), Description of components, Thrid-party components, Potential issues
-    -Implemented fetching and displaying of WeatherData
+3. Implemented fetching and displaying of WeatherData
-    -Implemented functionality that takes parameters from GUI to data fetchers -Added select visualization
+4. Implemented functionality that takes parameters from GUI to data fetchers
+5. Added select visualization

 Tuni virtual desktop WINDOWS:
 Setting the environment